kaiusl/pastel_evening_vscode/README.md

 ## Configuration

 This theme includes various configuration options to easily customize the theme to your liking.
 Check out the extension settings in VSCode itself, they should be relatively self-explanatory.
+Also you can see the next section for some examples of what you can do with quite small changes.

 ### Variants